GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/environment-fields/en.md

     # Do not print in output
     @remove

-  # Use the field from "HTTP Request Fields" to connect to GitHub
+  # Use the field from "Send HTTP Request Fields" to connect to GitHub
   gitHubArtifactData: _requestJSONObjectCollection(
     url: "https://api.github.com/repos/leoloso/PoP/actions/artifacts",
     headers: [